The only thing better than loaded nachos are Pulled Pork Nachos! With a few tricks, you can have this appetizer on your table in minutes!

 (some affiliate links below)

-Don’t use the broiler for this recipe!
+- Don’t use the broiler for this recipe!
 The top layer of cheese will melt perfectly, but the bottom layer won’t before the top is all dried out.
 Bake it at a high temperature, and this will solve your problem 🙂

-For easy clean up, use my good friend parchment paper!
+- For easy cleanup, use my good friend parchment paper!
 I will never go without parchment paper.

-I used a cookie scoop to add my guacamole and sour cream to the middle of my pan of nachos.
+- I used a cookie scoop to add my guacamole and sour cream to the middle of my pan of nachos.
 Feel free to just serve on the side.
 It’s probably just as good, though not as pretty 😉

-Loaded Carnitas Nachos
+Loaded Pulled Pork Nachos

-- 15.25 oz. can black beans rinsed and drained
+- 15.25 oz black beans rinsed and drained (1 can)

-- 15.25 oz. can sweet corn drained
+- 15.25 oz sweet corn drained (1 can)

-- 1/4 cup chopped cilantro
+- 1/4 cup cilantro chopped